 Without sufficient vitamin D, the process of mineral metabolism and subsequent egg shell development is impaired.
 Optimum Vitamin Nutrition (OVN™) with particular focus on vitamin D and its active form 25-hydroxy-cholecalciferol (Hy-D®) is key to improving egg shell strength and reducing egg breakages.

 Feeding Hy-D® to the pullet and the hen through their lifetime leads to a 4% increase in egg shell thickness and reduced egg breakages of 15%.
 Such gains are an important contribution to help reduce food loss and waste, one of the main issues to achieve more sustainable food systems.
-Considering the nutritional value of the egg for so many, such innovation in vitamin D nutrition is an important technology that should be widely adopted by the egg value chain and one that DSM advocates the use of.
+Considering the nutritional value of the egg for so many, such innovation in vitamin D nutrition is an important technology that should be widely adopted by the egg value chain and one that dsm-firmenich advocates the use of.

 With increasing affluence, especially in Asia, the demand for animal protein has been growing well ahead of the population.
 Over the last 50 years the population grew two-fold, while the demand for animal protein in the form of eggs grew almost five-fold.